DavidRevolt/TrioSoft/README.md

 *   Users can add new points.
 *   Points being displayed on a graph.
 *   Points data saved on both local and remote DB .
-*   Get the current weather for the city Rehovot, IL.
+*   Get the current weather for Rehovot, IL.

 ### Highlights
 * **MVVM** architecture.